kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

 ## Synchronous Communication

-In a synchronous request, the Kuzzle server will receive a request, process it, and return the result in a response over the same channel.
+In a synchronous request, the Kuzzle Backend will receive a request, process it, and return the result in a response over the same channel.
 All this is done sequentially.

 Currently all forms of synchronous communication pass through the Document Controller and involve some operation on persistent data: a synchronous request will generally be used to read, create, update, or delete a document.

-Depending on the transport protocol used to communicate with the Kuzzle server, different components of the architecture will be used; however, in all cases the data will flow through the Document Controller to and from the storage layer.
+Depending on the transport protocol used to communicate with the Kuzzle Backend, different components of the architecture will be used; however, in all cases the data will flow through the Document Controller to and from the storage layer.
 To demonstrate, we will describe how a "read" request is performed, using two different protocols: HTTP and Websocket.
 The process is similar for a synchronous update or write.

 ### Synchronous Request using HTTP Protocol